On Separating Path and Tree Systems in Graphs: Trees

 We start with a simple observation relating the low-degree vertices of a graph with the endpoint of paths in an arbitrary vertex-separating path system.

 \begin{obs} Let $G$ be a graph and let $\mathcal{S}$ be a vertex-separating path system of $G$. \begin{enumerate} \item[(I)] Let $A_1$ be the number of degree one vertices in $G$.
 At least $A_1 - 1$ degree one vertices are the endpoints of some path in $\mathcal{S}$. \item[(II)] Let $\Pi \in \mathcal{S}$ be a non-trivial path such that both endpoints, say $u$ and $v$, of $\Pi$ are degree one vertices of $G$.
-There exists a path $\Pi' \in \mathcal{S}$ such that exactly one of the endpoints of $\Pi'$ is $u$ or $v$. \item[(III)] Let $u$ and $v$ be two adjacent degree two vertices of $G$.
+There exists a path $\Pi' \in \mathcal{S}$, $\Pi'\not=\Pi$, such that $\Pi'$ contains exactly one of $u$ and $v$ as an endpoint. \item[(III)] Let $u$ and $v$ be two adjacent degree two vertices of $G$.
 There is a path in $\mathcal{S}$ that ends in exactly one of $u$ and $v$. \item[(IV)] Let $u$ be a degree one vertex of $G$ that is adjacent to a degree two vertex $v$.
 If there is no trivial path containing $u$ in $\mathcal{S}$, there exists a path in $\mathcal{S}$ with $v$ as an endpoint that does not contain $u$. \end{enumerate} \end{obs}

 We will use this observation to prove a tight lower bound for $f(T)$ where $T$ is an arbitrary $n$-vertex tree.